 A hat, sunglasses, and high-SPF sunscreen.
 Once the sun comes up, it is strong.

 What to bring to Zion National Park

 A change of socks.

 A compact camera.
 You’ll see people doing it, but I really don’t recommend bringing a DSLR and tripod, especially if you’re going at a popular time.
 My small snappy would be manageable, but I took the pictures in this post with my iPhone.

 There are lots of beautiful places to picnic throughout the canyon, but we ate lunch at the Red Rock Grill in the Lodge.
 It was reasonably priced for a tourist place, and the service was pleasant.
 We both opted for the taco bar available that day, making a few trips to fill up on ground beef and chicken and vegetables, going easy on the tortillas and chips.
 We sat out on the large porch to savor the scenery along with our lunch.

-A word on crowds: Millions of people visit Zion National Park annually.
+Millions of people visit Zion National Park annually.
 It’s easily the most crowded national park I’ve seen, including Grand Canyon.
 Early in the morning, it was mostly older, experienced hikers in line with us for the shuttle.
 By mid-morning, there were lots of young families on the Emerald Pools Trails.
 There are also a fair amount of visitors from cultures that don’t share the American preference for personal space.
 But except for one tall 60-something with hiking poles who nearly knocked me over on the descent from the Upper Emerald Pool, most people were pleasant and polite.
-It’s no wonder that so many people travel to Zion.
+It’s no wonder that so many people travel to Zion National Park.
 It’s one of the most beautiful places I’ve ever seen.